-Currently in the midst of a 10-year, \$2.6 billion infrastructure investment program with a focus on improving the efficiency of goods movement across the supply chain, the Port is at the forefront of new technologies, environmental initiatives, progressive security measures and is firmly committed to community engagement.
+Development and construction have continued at the Port of Los Angeles, despite the challenges of the global pandemic and the historic cargo surge over the past two years.
+The Port will invest \$2.6 billion in infrastructure improvement projects through 2025, with a focus on improving the efficiency of goods movement across the supply chain.
+With this commitment to upgraded infrastructure, the Port is at the forefront of new technologies, environmental initiatives, progressive security measures and remains firmly committed to community engagement.
+With more than \$600 million in public access development projects built over the last decade, the Port plans to invest an additional \$400 million in the next five years.